Legal Glossary

 Extraordinary rendition – The forced transfer of a person from one country to another for arbitrary detention and interrogation under torture.
 Since September 11, 2001, the Bush administration has used extraordinary rendition to covertly transport an estimated 150 persons—and possibly more—for detention and interrogation without judicial oversight as part of the so-called “war on terror.”
 Victims of extraordinary rendition are sent to countries where torture is routinely practiced on detainees.
 Also known as “outsourcing torture”.

-First Amendment of the Constitution – An amendment to the United States Constitution.
-It prohibits the government from making laws that establish religion or prohibit free exercise of religion, laws that infringe the freedom of speech, infringe the freedom of the press, limit the right to assemble peaceably, or limit the right to petition the government for a redress of grievances.
+First Amendment of the Constitution – This Amendment prohibits the government from making laws that establish religion or prohibit free exercise of religion, infringe the freedom of speech, infringe the freedom of the press, limit the right to assemble peaceably, or limit the right to petition the government for a redress of grievances.

-Foreign Sovereign Immunities Act (FSIA) – Passed by Congress in 1976, the Act prescribed a series of requirements that had to be met before foreign sovereign nations, or their agents or instrumentalities, could be sued in U.S. courts..
+Foreign Sovereign Immunities Act (FSIA) – Passed by Congress in 1976, the Act prescribes a series of requirements that have to be met before foreign sovereign nations, or their agents or instrumentalities, could be sued in U.S. courts.

 Forum non conveniens – A doctrine allowing a court with jurisdiction over a case to dismiss it if it would be more convenient for the parties for the case to be brought to a court having proper jurisdiction in another venue.

-Fourth Amendment of the Constitution – An amendment to the United States Constitution.
-It provides freedom from unreasonable search and seizure, unless explicitly authorized by a written warrant.
+Fourth Amendment of the Constitution – This Amendment provides freedom from unreasonable search and seizure.
 The amendment also requires that warrants for search and/or seizure only be issued upon “probable cause” – broadly meaning that there must be a reasonable expectation that justice will somehow be served as a result of the search or seizure.

 Freedom of Information Law (FOIL) – The same as above, but on the state level in many states.